neurobin/rnm/README.md

 `-nsf`              : Name string file.
 File containing name string (one per line).
        `-nsf /hist/` i.e a value passed `/hist/` as Name string file, will try to take the file from history.

 `-l`, `-sl`         : Start Line number in name string file.

-`-li`               : Same as -l, except line number will be decremented in each iteration.
+`-li`               : Same as `-l`, except line number will be decremented in each iteration.

 `-el`               : End line number.
 Line number to stop renaming from.

-`-eli`              : Same as -el, except line number will be decremented in each iteration.
+`-eli`              : Same as `-el`, except line number will be decremented in each iteration.

 `-ss`               : Search string.
      String that will be used to search for files with matching names.